-It is already known that two dominant reasons for line broadening are the rotational velocity of the spherical region, which creates the line and the random velocities of the ions, causing Doppler broadening.
+It is already known that two dominant reasons for line broadening are It is already known that two dominant reasons for line broadening are the rotational velocity of the spherical region, which creates the line and the random velocities of the ions, causing Doppler broadening.
 Danezis et al. (2005, 2007) proposed a new approach, which includes both of these factors in the calculation of the final line function.
-We consider that the area of gas, where a specific spectral line is created, consists of independent absorbing shells followed by independent shells that both absorb and emit and an outer absorbing shell.
-Such a structure produces DACs or SACs (Danezis et al. 2003).
-We apply the method proposed by Danezis et al. (2003, 2005), Nikolaidis et al. (2006) and Danezis et al. (2007) on the C IV resonance lines of 20 Oe stars and we calculate some parameters of the regions that construct these spectral lines which present DACs or SACs, as the apparent rotational and radial velocities, the Gaussian deviation of the ions' random motions, the random velocities of these motions, as well as the optical depth, the Full Width at Half Maximum (FWHM), the absorbed and the emitted energy of the independent regions of matter which produce the main and the discrete or satellite components (DACs, SACs) of the studied spectral lines.
+We consider that the area of gas, where a specific spectral line is worked denote the final denote the shell we define the specific spectral line is created, consists of independent absorbing shells followed by independent shells that both absorb and emit and an outer absorbing shell.
+Such a structure produces DACs or SACs (Danezis et al. 2003) We apply the method processor of sets of sets (balances et al. 2003).
+We apply the method properly and a set al. (2007) on the C IV resonance lines of 20 Oe stars and we calculate some parameters of the regions that construct these spectral lines which present DACs or SACs, as the apparent rotational and radial velocities, the Gaussian deviation of the ions' random motions, the random velocities of these motions, as well as the optical depth, the Full Width at Half Maximum (FWHM), the absorbed and the emitted energy of the independent regions of matter which produce the main and the discrete or satellite components (DACs, SACs) of the studied spectral